HOT NEWS! I'm pleased to a announce the launch of a new YouTube channel called "Art of Virtual Flight",

 Rounding the Baie de l'Acul, on the way to land in Cap-Haïtien

-[DRAFT!]
 I don't think it's particularly controversial to contemplate the fact that an Introvert could exude a Warm personality type - as a matter of fact, I count a number of those among close friends!
 The real issue is that the word "Introvert" is all too often overloaded (or should I say abused?), and conflated with other traits , such as "aloof", "distant", "withdrawn".
 And that conflation can cause disturbing ambiguity on how to interpret a self-description of "Introvert".
 In particular, for example in the context of shared housing, if I were to give a slogan, I'd say that I love "Introverts" but I do rather poorly with "Very Reserved" people .
 I'd better define and clarify those terms!
 But let me backtrack first.
 I'm an ambivert .
 I understand, and relate to, both Introverts and Extroverts - because, heck, I'm both.
-Historically, I was on the Introvert side growing up (in part ...
+Historically, I was on the Introvert side growing up (in part due to insu...

 [UPDATED APR.
 2025] A lot of my friends express amazement at the various festivals I take them to.
 How do I know about them?
 Some are obscure and yet absolutely incredible!
 Well, it has been a process of exploration over the years...
 All the photos here are casual snapshots or video stills taken by me.
 BEST FESTIVAL AWARD - The Greek Festival in the Oakland hills This festival brings out happiness, as evidenced by my friend Andrea In May .
 The awesome views of the Bay from the top of the Oakland hills complement the yummy food, the dance shows, arts, crafts, clothing, jewelry, history, music, architecture, participatory folk dance, etc. The event takes place on a plaza surrounding a Greek Orthodox church; some of it is outdoors, and some indoors.
 The admission fee is very modest ($6 , or $5 in advance.)
 The food tends to be a tad better on Saturday; if you go on Sunday, don't wait too late, because many food items run out....